capita/tracker-hook-forwarder/README.md

 ## Usage

+In a new app folder, add those files:

-Create a Gemfile containing:
+A Gemfile containing:

     source :rubygems
     gem 'pivotal-hook-proxy'

-Create a config.ru:
+A config.ru:

     require 'bundler/setup'
     require 'pivotal-hook-proxy'